 The process of handling misconduct matters normally consists of three (3) principal phases: Inquiry, Investigation, and Disposition of Findings.

-All cases of alleged or suspected misconduct should be reported in confidence within 60 days to the Associate Vice President of OSP and the Vice President of Academic Affairs, who has the responsibility for initiating appropriate action(s).
+All cases of alleged or suspected misconduct should be reported in confidence within 60 days to the Director of OSP and the Vice President of Academic Affairs, who has the responsibility for initiating appropriate action(s).
 In cases judged to have merit, every effort will be made to conclude administrative proceedings within 120 days of such reports.